 Off to Bloom & Bee, right off the lobby and awash in shades of pink.
 This concept specializes in fresh, locally inspired cuisine in a garden-like surrounding that overlooks the pool area.
 Don’t forget to look up: abstract, hand-blown glass flowers cover the ceiling.
 And then look around: gorgeous floral bouquets dot every table.

 What I’d recommend: starting with the seasonal oysters topped with green apple foam.
 And you non-vegetarians don’t want to miss the lightly smoked beef tartare with shallots, capers and egg yolk jam served with two freshly baked popovers.
 This dish qualifies as perfect.

-There’s a very nice burrata and heirloom tomato salad, and then I also tried the Gulf Coast bouillabaise, loaded with clams, mussels, shrimp and the fish of the day.
+There’s a very nice burrata and heirloom tomato salad, and then I also tried the Gulf Coast bouillabaisse, loaded with clams, mussels, shrimp and the fish of the day.
 The broth is ideal for dipping; good thing this one comes with grilled ciabatta.

-At this point I couldn’t eat another thing.
+At this point, I couldn’t eat another thing.
 And then dessert arrived — a beautifully presented Baked Alaska with meringue shell, vanilla been and elderflower ice cream, with a raspberry rose gel.
 So I ate it.
 Not all of it.